 Xanthan gum - Most commonly, flour or starches like corn starch are used to thicken gravy; we’ll take another route and use some xanthan gum instead.

-Since this gravy recipe doesn't require any pan drippings, the cooking process will be quick and straightforward.
+Since this easy keto gravy recipe doesn't require any pan drippings, the cooking process will be quick and straightforward.

 First, we need to prepare a slurry by combining 1 cup of broth and xanthan gum in a large bowl, then blend with an immersion blender.
 Alternatively, combine everything in a standing blender until no lumps are left and set aside.

 Then melt 1 tablespoon of butter in a large non-stick skillet over a medium heat.
 Add the onions and garlic, season everything with salt and pepper, and cook until golden.
 Here you may ask, why we don't use a saucepan?
 Cooking gravy in a skillet instead of a saucepan will speed up the process significantly; the larger the cooking surface, the faster the liquids evaporate, leaving us with a thick and delicious gravy!